Outrider305/Trident_Nevermore_Bed_Mount/README.md

 5. Mount bracket onto Trident bed extrusion with M5 screws, but don't fully tighten them.
 You will need to adjust bracket position according to your bed size and cartridge size.

-6. Once you have found your optimal bracket position, tighten M5 screws.
+6. Once you have found your chosen bracket position, tighten M5 screws.
 Plenum body will be able to [swing away](Images/Install_procedure.JPEG) for access to M5 screws.

 7. Run additional 24V+ and 24V- wires through the Z chain to the Nevermore wagos.
 Details below.